luigicr/accessibility-tests-boilerplate/README.md

 # Modal Screen reader reads content behind
-Concerning an issue in NVDA where the content behind the modal can be reached and read.
+Concerning an issue in NVDA where the content behind the modal can be reached by the screen reader.

 ## To run exercise